brianritchie1312/icat.ansible/README.md

 * If you are using a VM with pip 1.0 installed, run `pip install --index-url=https://pypi.python.org/simple/ -U pip` to upgrade.
 * Some tasks involve finding a file with partial name and no absolute path.
 In these cases it will select the first matching file.
 For example If you have multiple 'mysql-connector-java-*.jar' files in /usr/share/java it will only use the first one.
 * Sometimes adding boolean variables to --extra-vars cause them to return false even when set to true, assigning the value in a preset file seems to work anyway
-* Don't change the payara_verison unless you are also changing payara_src, the current repository I'm using seems to be incorrect, 4.1.1.171.0.1 is downloaded from icatproject.org

 TODO
 ----